Leadership: Making the Community a Better Place to Live - Rob Moore

 Professionally, Rob served his colleagues as the president of the local chapter of the Institute of Real Estate Management and is a past recipient of its CPM of the Year Award.
 His expertise in commercial real estate and retail is highlighted through his decades of experience working with real estate buyers and sellers; owning and managing retail operations; directing financial institutions, hotels with gaming and through various projects he’s developed throughout Las Vegas, Sparks and Reno.

 Strong communities are the product of people who care about others as much as they care about themselves.
-Thank You – Rob Moore for caring!
-Thanks also to all the others that came before and will follow – it’s what makes the valley a great place to live!
+Thank you, Rob Moore, for caring!
+Thank you also to all the others that came before and will follow – it’s what makes the valley a great place to live!